Yousef-sawy/Hotel-Management-PHP-MVC/README.md

 3.open the login controller page on google

-4.use any of the users from the database
+4.use any of the users from the database to login in

 1 is guest and 2 is admin